InsaneCoder789/IncidentLens/README.md

 ![IncidentLens AI banner](docs/assets/incidentlens-banner.svg)

-# IncidentLens AI
+# IncidentLens

-IncidentLens AI is a production-style incident intelligence platform for Site Reliability Engineering teams.
+IncidentLens is a production-style incident intelligence platform for Site Reliability Engineering teams.
 It combines multimodal evidence ingestion, retrieval-augmented generation, multi-agent investigation, evaluation, and LLMOps visibility in one approval-aware workflow.

 The repository is complete through Phase 7 and runs locally in deterministic mock mode without paid model APIs.